ppkantorski/Ultrahand-Overlay/README.md

 2. Download the latest [ovlmenu.ovl](https://github.com/ppkantorski/Ultrahand-Overlay/releases/latest/download/ovlmenu.ovl) and place it within `/switch/.overlays/`.
     - WARNING: This will overwrite `Tesla Menu` if already installed.
 3. After installing Ultrahand Overlay, a new folder named `ultrahand` will be created within the root config folder on your SD card (`/config/ultrahand/`) along with a `config.ini` file containing various Ultrahand settings.
 4. Launch Ultrahand similarly to `Tesla Menu` with your specified hotkey.
-A new folder will be made (`/switch/.packages/`) containing your base commands in the root `config.ini` file.
+A new folder will be made (`/switch/.packages/`) with a preset `config.ini` file for your base menu commands.

 5. Place your custom `config.ini` package file in the ultrahand package directory (`/switch/.packages/YOUR_PACKAGE/`).
 This file will contains the commands for your custom Ultrahand package.
 6. Your commands will show up on the packages menu within Ultrahand.
 You can click A to execute any command as well as click X to view/execute the indivicual command lines written in the ini for execution.